 Students who withdraw from their course after a training program has commenced will not be entitled to a refund of fees.
 Students are advised to consider alternative options such as requesting to suspend their enrolment and re-commencing in another scheduled training program.

-This form can be requested for from any of our staff members or you may access the form online here.
+This form can be requested for from any of our staff members.
 If you are having any difficulty accessing the required form(s) or submitting them to us, please contact us at 1300 236 574.

 Applications for deferment and temporary suspension must be received at least 10 working days prior to the commencement of the course or the date of suspension.

 In addition to a deferment or temporary suspension, Dolph Business School may cancel a student’s enrolment on the grounds of:

 Failure to comply with the Contract Agreement for Course Progress and Attendance, and any formal warning issued by Dolph Business School against these processes; and